MSW Program Overview

 - A current professional resume.
 The Applicant will submit a current resume that includes her/his complete work history.
 The Applicant is asked to include a notation to explain any gaps in the work history.

-- A completed criminal background check.
-The Applicant must include the completed criminal background check.
+- A completed criminal background information page.
+The Applicant must include the completed criminal background information page.

 - Personal Interview.
 Because the Master of Social Work is a professional program, a personal interview with the MSW Admissions Committee is required of an Applicant in order to better-evaluate his/her potential for successful completion of the graduate program in social work.